ClemtoClem/scope/readme.md

 ### Example web page
-An example of a minimal application for creating a module for a web page in redpitaya
+Example of minimal application to create an oscilloscope and analog generator with a web interface for a red pitaya

 #### Structure